 Camping in the Blue Ridge Mountains provides close access to many of the other great outdoor activities that this region has to offer including: bicycling, birding, visiting local farms and farmers’ markets, fishing, hiking, mountain biking, river adventures, and winter sports.

 - Because the weather or temperature can change with altitude in the Blue Ridge Mountains of North Carolina, dressing in layers will allow you to stay comfortable.

 - Sudden showers are a common occurrence in the mountains of Western North Carolina, especially in summer, making a poncho or other water resilient wear almost a necessity.

 - Make sure that you don’t trespass onto private property.

 - Bring plenty of water for your stay.
 Don’t trust that the water in rivers or ponds is okay to drink.

 - Don’t leave valuables in your car, RV or campground.

 - Check to make sure you are allowed to build a fire and that permits are not required.
 Some places only allow a cooking fire or will provide a fire ring to use.

 - Do not leave food or food related items such as cooking utensils unsecured.

-- Remember always to collect your trash and take it with you, or use a proper receptacle.
+- Remember always to collect your trash and take it with you.